 Check Your Credit Before Applying

 Whether you're ready to shop for an auto loan or have time to improve your credit before buying your next vehicle, you may also want to check your credit first.
 Check your credit reports from all three credit bureaus (Experian, TransUnion and Equifax) by visiting AnnualCreditReport.com.
-You can also get your free FICO® Score☉ 8 from Experian.
+You can also get your FICO® Score☉ 8 for free from Experian.
 You'll find out which factors are impacting your score the most and can track your score over time with the included monthly updates.
 Want to see the version of your credit score commonly used by auto lenders?
 Sign up for Experian CreditWorksSM Premium to see your FICO® Auto Score.